-- 2.1 The standard for local authority governance in the UK is set out in guidance called the CIPFA/SOLACE Delivering Good Governance in Local Government Framework 2016. - 2.2 According to the Terms of Reference of the Audit Committee, its role in respect of Corporate Governance is: - (i) to assess the effectiveness of the authority's Corporate Governance arrangements - (ii) to review progress on the implementation of Corporate Governance arrangements throughout the authority - (iii) to approve the Annual Governance Statements for both the County Council and the North Yorkshire Pension Fund - (iv) to liaise, as necessary, with the Standards Committee on any matter(s) relating to the Codes of Conduct for both Members and Officers - (v) to review the arrangements in place for ensuring good governance in the County Council's key partnerships and owned companies. - 2.3 In relation to (i) and (ii) above, an annual report is submitted as set out in the Programme of Work, and item (iii) is considered as part of the report relating to the Statement of Accounts.
-Issues are addressed by the respective Corporate Director alongside a report on internal audit work relating to that Directorate which is produced by the Head of Internal Audit.
+- 2.1 The standard for local authority governance in the UK is set out in guidance called the CIPFA/SOLACE Delivering Good Governance in Local Government Framework 2016.
+The Framework defines the principles that should underpin the governance of an organisation and provides a structure to assist individual authorities with their approach to governance.
+Local authorities should review existing governance arrangements against these Principles, and develop and maintain an up-to-date Local Code of Corporate Governance. - 2.2 According to the Terms of Reference of the Audit Committee, its role in respect of Corporate Governance is: - (i) to assess the effectiveness of the authority's Corporate Governance arrangements - (ii) to review progress on the implementation of Corporate Governance arrangements throughout the authority - (iii) to approve the Annual Governance Statements for both the County Council and the North Yorkshire Pension Fund - (iv) to liaise, as necessary, with the Standards Committee on any matter(s) relating to the Codes of Conduct for both Members and Officers - (v) to review the arrangements in place for ensuring good governance in the County Council's key partnerships and owned companies.